DuaneDibbley/DDShapes/README.md

 Causes the torus to be twisted.
 This is calculated as if the distance between two adjacent cross-sections is constant along the circumference of the ring, so the appearance is affected by the ring spacing of the ring.

 ###### Twist Type
 Linear increases the twist linearly between each cross-section.
 Sinusoidal twists back and forth like a sine wave along the tube.

+###### Twist amplitude
+If you set the twist type to linear, you need to make sure <_number of twists_>x<_amplitude_> is divisible by 180 (if using degrees) or pi (if using radians), or you will see an abrupt twist where the first and last cross-sections are bridged together.

 ##### Tube thickness
 Equal Cross-Sections leaves the cross-sections at the size defined by the cross-section axes settings.
 However, if the ring is highly eccentric and/or has a very low segment count, this will cause the tube to be visibly thinner near accute angles and visibly thicker near obtuse angles.